 Arrive Broome, Australia

-Arrive in Broome at the western edge of the Kimberley, hemmed by the blue Indian Ocean, and transfer to your hotel near iconic Cable Beach.
-The largest city in the Kimberley, Broome is home to over 14,000 residents, yet every bit as daring as its more sparsely populated counterparts.
-The next day, relax and explore at your leisure, taking in this swashbuckling treasure and its sweeping beaches, cinematic sunsets and relaxed atmosphere.
-In the evening, meet your fellow guests at a welcome dinner.
+Arrive in Broome and transfer to your hotel near Cable Beach.
+Poised at the western edge of the Kimberley and hemmed by the blue Indian Ocean, Broome is the region’s largest city, yet every bit as daring as its more sparsely populated counterparts.
+The next day, explore this swashbuckling treasure at your leisure, taking in its sweeping beaches, cinematic sunsets and relaxed atmosphere.
+Tonight, meet your fellow guests at a welcome dinner.

 Broome | Jewel in the Wilds

-A day of adventure awaits with A&K experts who take you beyond the surface in splendid Broome.
-Enjoy a choice of preselected excursions that include a city tour revealing Broome’s historic pearling industry and rich multicultural past, and a birding walk on Roebuck Bay.
-Later, your adventure moves from the shore to sea when you board ‘Le Laperouse,’ your luxury expedition cruiser for the next 10 nights.
+A day of adventure awaits with A&K experts who take you beyond the surface in Broome.
+Choose from pre-selected excursions that include a city tour revealing Broome’s historic pearling industry and rich multicultural past, and a birding walk on Roebuck Bay.
+Later, board ‘Le Laperouse,’ your luxury expedition cruiser for the next 10 nights.

 Kimberley’s Wild Coast | Extraordinary Tides